Simulating the quantum switch with quantum circuits is computationally hard: Results

 where $A,B$ are arbitrary quantum channels, is a higher-order transformation that can simulate the action of the quantum switch in its most general form.
-We discuss further details concerning general simulations, including also simulations of the action of the quantum switch on quantum instruments, in App.~\ref{subapp::oursimulation}.
+We discuss further details concerning general simulations in App.~\ref{subapp::switchonextendedchannels}, as well as simulations of the action of the quantum switch on quantum instruments in App.~\ref{subapp::switchoninstruments}.

-In this general simulation scenario, we prove the following theorem, regarding the existence of a simulation of the action of the quantum switch on part of bipartite channels in the particular case where $A$ is restricted to being a unitary channel and $B$ is a fully general quantum channel: \begin{theorem} The action of the quantum switch on part of bipartite quantum channels can be deterministically simulated by a quantum circuit that has access to an extra call to one the input channels, as long as that channel is restricted to being unitary.
+In this general simulation scenario, we prove the following theorem, regarding the existence of a non-universal simulation of the action of the quantum switch on part of bipartite channels---in the particular case where $A$ is restricted to being a unitary channel and $B$ is a fully general quantum channel: \begin{theorem} The action of the quantum switch on part of bipartite quantum channels can be deterministically simulated by a quantum circuit that has access to an extra call to one the input channels, as long as that channel is restricted to being unitary.

-In other words, if $A$ is a bipartite unitary channel and $B$ is a bipartite general channel, there exists a quantum circuit described by a higher-order transformation $\mcC$ that satisfies Eq.~\eqref{eq::simulation_general} for $k_A=2$ and $k_B=1$. \end{theorem}
+In other words, if $A$ is a bipartite unitary channel and $B$ is a bipartite general channel, there exists a quantum circuit described by a higher-order transformation $\map{C}$ that satisfies Eq.~\eqref{eq::simulation_general} for $k_A=2$ and $k_B=1$. \end{theorem}

 We prove this result by explicitly constructing the quantum circuit that performs this simulation, which is given by